larisaSteig/Color-game/README.md

 ### COLOR GAME
-pick the level
+pick the level,
-pick the right color based on RGB numbers
+pick the right color based on RGB numbers,
 GOOD luck!